VIDITeaching/ECS-175-Crashcourse-JavaScript/README.md

-# ECS 175: JavaScript Crashcourse, FQ21
+# ECS 175: Crashcourse JavaScript, FQ21

-## Discussion I

-In this discussion we cover the basics of Javascript.
+In discussion 1, we covered the basics of Javascript.
+This is the corresponding repository you can use and play around with for reference.

-### Theory
+## Description

 You can find theoretic examples in the ```Theory``` folder.
 There are 10 examples in the ```./js``` folder.
 The ```index.html``` file contains includes for all of them.